oneconvergence/dkube-examples/image_cloudevents/README.md

 # CHEST-XRAY IMAGE EXAMPLE

 - This example only supports predict dataset sources as **CloudEvents**.
-- This example also supports deployment serving at a Full DKube cluster(serving cluster) and monitoring on seperate minimal DKube cluster(monitoring cluster).
+- This example also supports model deployment at a Full DKube cluster(serving cluster) and model monitoring on seperate minimal DKube cluster(monitoring cluster).
-  - Serving cluster: Where deployment will be running.
+  - Serving cluster: Where production deployment will be running.
-  - Monitoring cluster: Where model monitor will be created for the deployment.
+  - Monitoring cluster: Where model monitor will be running.
   - **Note**: Serving and monitoring cluster can be same in case of single Full Dkube setup.
 - The notebooks in this example can be run inside or outside Dkube.